-Fuerteventura used to be the least-developed of the Canary Islands, however over the past decade or so its stretches of golden sand, sparkling seas (perfect for windsurfing, kiteboarding, surfing and diving as well as just basking) and near-guaranteed sun has put it firmly on the tourist radar.
+Fuerteventura used to be the least-developed of the Canary Islands, however over the past decade or so its stretches of golden sand, sparkling seas (perfect for windsurfing, kiteboarding, surfing and diving as well as just basking) and near-guaranteed sun has put it firmly on the tourist radar and is now a popular flight destination.
+Cheap flights are available throughout most of the year and no matter what time you book your flight to Fuerteventura the temperature is most likely going to be at least 17 degrees.

 Morro Jable, a resort town in the south, is home to the Sodabe Turtle Reserve, which is working to reintroduce loggerhead turtles to the island.
 The Mediterranean monk seal is also in the process of being reintroduced to Los Lobos, a small island nearby.